CabrilloRoboticsClub/tiny_hawk/hello/README.md

           self.get_logger().info(f"Message #{self._counter}: My name is ___")
           self._counter += 1
         ```
-2. Initialize the publisher by adding this line to the constructor
+2. Initialize the publisher by adding this line to the constructor (above the two lines you just added)
     ```py
     self._publisher = self.create_publisher(String, "demo_topic", 10)
     ```